-"After this, the word of the Lord came to Abram in a vision: 'Do not be afraid, Abram.
-I am your shield, your very great reward.'"
-NIV translation
+Some time later the word of ADONAI came to Avram in a vision: "Don't be afraid, Avram.
+I am your protector; your reward will be very great."

-God answered Abram's question with words and a picture of the magnitude of His promise.
+God answered Avram's question with words and a picture of the magnitude of His promise.
 God took him out in the night and promised that his children would be so many that men cannot count them.
-Like Abram, we can expect an answer when we give God our questions and concerns.
+Like Avram, we can expect an answer when we give God our questions and concerns.

 He believed in ADONAI, and he credited it to him as righteousness.

 Avram accepted God's answer and believed that God would keep His promise.
 This is a picture of salvation through Jesus Christ as, like Avram, we must just accept God's answer to our problem of sin and believe that Jesus paid for it.
 You can imagine that Avram could not understand how he was going to have so many children especially since he was getting old.
 In the same way, we don't have to understand how the Son of God could come down and pay our sin debt.
 We just have to believe!
 We do not sin by questioning God; we sin by not believing His answer.

 Then he said to him, "I am ADONAI, who brought you out from Ur-Kasdim to give you this land as your possession."
 He replied, "ADONAI, God, how am I to know that I will possess it?"